azoyan/ShakeDetectorLua/README.md

 # Shake Detector Lua
-The module is designed to compatible for any engine that have delta time  and accelerometer data.
+It is port of [shake.js] library to Lua (https://github.com/alexgibson/shake.js/blob/master/shake.js) The module is designed to compatible for any engine that have delta time  and accelerometer data.

 Example of usage with Love2d (Free 2d Game Engine):